-2.2.1.3 Discussion and Rationale
+Discussion and Rationale

 The rationale for the concept domain constraints applicable to particular HL7 classes are discussed in SNOMED CT Concept Domain Constraints (§ Error!
 Reference source not found. ).
-This is supplemented by Detailed aspects of issues with a vocabulary specification formalism (§ Error!
+This is supplemented by detailed aspects of issues with a vocabulary specification formalism (§ Error!
 Reference source not found.), which discusses different ways in which constraints may need to be expressed to take account of the SNOMED CT terminology model.

 Act.code (applicable to all Act class specializations)